The art and history of Venetian mask making tradition

 Authentic “maschere Veneziane” are unique, handmade pieces: they’re precious, timeless, opulent, beautiful.
 Their prices can vary greatly based on the type of materials used to decorated them, the complexity of the decoration itself and, of course, on the mastery of the mask making artisan.
 Original Venetian masks can really be priced anything between a handful of dollars to thousands.

-Regardless to this, keep in mind one thing: original, made in Venice masks are hand made, thus even when meant to reproduce the same pattern, they are never supposed to look like they have been made with a cookie-cutter.
+Regardless to this, keep in mind one thing: original, made in Venice masks are hand made, as Venetian masks tradition wants.
+This means that, even when meant to reproduce the same pattern, they are never supposed to look like they have been made with a cookie-cutter.
 Their originality lies also in the quirkiness and uniqueness of their look, for which, it’s true, you may pay a bit more than what you expect, especially if you’re after something richer and more complex than average.

 It’s important to state this because, as it happens with many original “made in Italy” products, it’s easy to come across cheaper, industrially made imitations, usually coming from China: believe it or not, they are sold even in Venice.